wp-plugins/zedity/readme.txt

 * **Super Easy For Anyone**:  do you like to deal with HTML, CSS and JavaScript code to achieve a professional and unique look and feel?
 Probably not.
 That's what Zedity can do for you: you just design visually just like if you're skething on a piece of paper and Zedity will generate the code automatically for you!
 Amazing?
 Well, quite a lot!

 * **Time and Money Saving**: what used to take hours, takes only minutes with Zedity.
 For instance, the example above can be done in less than 10 seconds with Zedity, i.e. much much less than what it'd take if you attempted to do it with HTML, CSS and JS codes!
-Furthermore, since you can do it without hiring developers, you will save money too!
+Furthermore, since you can do it without hiring developers, you can save money too!

 >Zedity is already available in multiple languages, in addition to **English**:
 **Czech**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.